-CHP allows students in any discipline or program to create customized experiences that meet their own interests and needs.
-By working one-on-one with faculty, Honors students are able to craft intellectually stimulating experiences and projects that point towards future goals.
+CHP allows you, no matter what your discipline or program, to create customized experiences that meet your own interests and needs.
+By working one-on-one with faculty, Honors you will help you craft intellectually stimulating experiences and projects that point towards future goals.

-By developing these mentorship relationships with faculty members, and investigating topics that are of personal interest, students enhance their experience at the College and make themselves attractive candidates for transfer to selective four-year institutions.
+By developing these mentor relationships with faculty members, and investigating topics that are of personal interest, you can enhance your experience at the College and make yourself a more attractive candidate for transfer to selective four-year institutions.

-Students who choose to complete the program requirements and graduate as Commonwealth Honors Scholars are guaranteed admission to the Commonwealth Honors Programs at any Massachusetts public college or university.
+If you choose to complete the program requirements and graduate as Commonwealth Honors Scholars, you are guaranteed admission to the Commonwealth Honors Programs at any Massachusetts public college or university.
 Honors students are not required to complete these graduation requirements, however, and may participate in a choice of experiences.